COVID-19 and Brexit – Protecting patients across Europe from pandemics

 A group of 18 pan-European healthcare stakeholders launched the statement “COVID-19 and Brexit – Protecting patients across Europe from pandemics” which highlights the importance of addressing health issues as part of the agreement on the future relationship between the EU and the UK.

 Coronavirus has exacerbated and exposed the vulnerability of our health, health systems and societies, putting the entire world to the test.
-In addition EU/UK negotiations have reached a critical point.
-Health issues are largely absent from the negotiators’ agenda, even though the country has contributed to EU-wide health platforms and programmes with significant expertise.

 The group of healthcare stakeholders calls upon EU and UK decision-makers to reach agreement on:

 - Public health – Close coordination in public health and wellbeing, including data sharing and early warning systems, to ensure maximum preparedness to tackle health threats.

 - Patient safety – Compatible regulatory frameworks for the manufacture, inspection and licensing of medicines and medical equipment such as ventilators and PPE, enabling rapid release onto the market and guaranteeing high safety standards.